 The preceding analysis of transitive closure is still unsatisfactory, as it does not capture the uniform finiteness of the process involved.
-This latter is the computation of a fixedpoint with a fixed scheme whose approximation sequence 'stabilizes' after ω rounds.
+This latter is the computation of a fixed-point with a fixed scheme whose approximation sequence 'stabilizes' after ω rounds.
 One way of representing these takes richer states (s^d, i) combining the above s^d standing for an 'environment' that yields replies to tests, with the 'current instruction' i.
 Such states occur in computations by Turing or Register machines.
-Here is a program checking whether the transitive closure of the binary relation R connects x with y:
+Here is a program checking whether the transitive closure of the binary relation R connects R with R is a program checking whether the transitive closure of the binary relation R connects R with R is a program checking whether the transitive closure of the binary relation R connects R with R is a program checking whether the transitive closure of the binary relation R connects R with R is a program checking whether R is a program checking the R is a program checking the

-1: IF
+'''

-$$\mathbf{Rxy}$$
+1: IF Rxy THEN 2 ELSE 4 2: SUCCESS 3: FAILURE 4: IF \exists z \, Rxz \, THEN 4 ELSE 5 5: SET x := \epsilon z \cdot Rxz \,; GOTO 1

-THEN 2 ELSE 42: SUCCESS3: FAILURE4: IF $\exists \mathbf{z} \mathbf{Rxz}$ THEN 4 ELSE 55: SET $\mathbf{x} := \varepsilon \mathbf{z} \cdot \mathbf{Rxz}$; GOTO 1
+'''

-This program terminates succesfully just in case tc(R)(x, y).
+This program terminates successfully just in case tc(R)(x, y).
 It may diverge or fail otherwise, depending on the model.
 These actions can be described in terms of (s^d, i) state models with d=1 (no test for the program reaches greater depth), while arrows between the i's encode possible further activity.
 We then need a notion of bisimulation on such product models, which we will not pursue here.
-Note also that we need a new indeterministic atomic action $x := \varepsilon z \cdot Rxz$ ('x becomes some successor of its old self'), different from the random changes in x-values that sufficed so far.
+Note also that we need a new indeterministic atomic action $x:=\epsilon z^{\bullet}Rxz$ ('x becomes some successor of its old self'), different from the random changes in x-values that sufficed so far.
 Alternatively, we can make use of the fact that fixed-point computations correspond to expandability of the original model with certain additional predicates, and complicate our notion of state s^d accordingly.
 We leave the analysis of fixed-point computations to another occasion.